stanfordnmbl/osim-rl/README.md

 ### Physics of the model

+The model is implemented in [OpenSim](https://github.com/opensim-org/opensim-core)*

+\* Delp, Scott L., et al. "OpenSim: open-source software to create and analyze dynamic simulations of movement."
+IEEE transactions on biomedical engineering 54.11 (2007): 1940-1950.

 ## Questions

 **I'm getting 'version GLIBCXX_3.4.21 not defined in file libstdc++.so.6 with link time reference' error**